-Located within the Office of Public Safety, the Emergency Management Program leads the coordination of campus, local, state, federal, and other community resources to provide comprehensive emergency management operations to the Providence College community through emergency response education and participation in training exercises that enhance crisis response knowledge and skills.
+Located within the Office of Public Safety, the Department of Emergency Management in coordination with local, state, and federal authorities provides emergency management operations to the Providence College community through emergency response education and participation in training exercises that enhance crisis response knowledge and skills.
 Emergency Management oversees the prevention, mitigation, preparedness, response, and recovery activities that protect life, property, and the environment from all man-made and natural threats and disasters that impact the campus community and its neighbors.

 Reporting an Emergency

 The College’s Office of Public Safety is open and operational 24 hours a day, 7 days a week.
 Blue Light phones and security cameras are located strategically across campus.
 This equipment is monitored 24 hours a day by security staff.